Why your shaving cream is watery and what to do about it?

 ● The Role of Propellants in Shaving Creams

 Shaving creams also contain numerous other ingredients, including propellants.
 These elements are vital in expelling the cream from its can.
-They behave much like the gases in a compressed air can, forcing the shaving cream out when the nozzle is depressed.
+They behave like the gases in a compressed air can, forcing the shaving cream out when the nozzle is depressed.

 ● The Importance of Shaking the Can